tech4germany/bam-inclusify/data/README.md

 pip install -r requirements.txt
 ```

 5. Finished!
-Now you can run, for example, `jupyter notebook` to start the web server and use the notebooks.
+Now you can run `jupyter notebook` to start the web server and use the notebooks.
 When you come back after closing your command line window, you will need to repeat step 3 to load the virtual environment again.